GuanceCloud/guance-docs/docs/en/billing/commercial-aliyun-sls.md

 **3.How can the data of SLS console be judged as the user himself or the access data of Guance?**

 You can judge by the name of the project.
-If the name of the project is in the format of `guance-wksp-workspace ID`, it can be considered as the resource and data index created when the exclusive plan of Guance SLS is opened.
+If the name of the project is in the format of `guance-wksp-workspace ID`, it can be considered as the resource and data index created when the Exclusive Plan of Guance SLS is opened.
 If there is a viewing requirement, you can get <workspace ID> from the workspace-management-basic settings page and find the corresponding data viewing in the SLS studio.

-**4.Can the free workspace created when registering be upgraded to the exclusive plan of Guance?**
+**4.Can the free workspace created when registering be upgraded to the Exclusive Plan of Guance?**

 The user's own SLS stored data can be viewed and analyzed in the workspace of Guance.
 At present, it only supports viewing and analyzing the bound index data, and does not support association analysis with other functional module data for the time being.
 Refer to the doc [binding indexes](../logs/multi-index.md#sls) for information on how to bind indexes.